Expo

 - Alphanumeric characters, underscores (

-_), hyphens (-), periods (.), and forward slashes (/) - 1-256 characters
+_), hyphens (-), periods (.), forward slashes (/), and spaces - 1-256 characters

 - Examples: